-I especially like this photo because it shows the morning sun on the the rocks in the background.
-Castle Rocks is a short, 7-mile drive from the City of Rocks National Reserve, a paradise of formations that attracts both world-class and enthusiast rock climbers, hikers and campers.
+I especially like this photo because it shows the morning sun on the City of Rocks, which is both a national treasure and paradise of formations attracting both world-class and enthusiast rock climbers, hikers and campers.

-For several years, my wife and I have planned to purchase a fifth wheel trailer, and have been watching the market for some time.
-A fortune would have it, during the summer of 2020 we discovered a relatively new fifth wheel manufacturer by the name of Alliance RV.
+For several years, my wife and I have planned to purchase a fifth wheel trailer, and (at the time of this writing) have been watching the market for some time.
+A fortune would have it, during the summer of 2020 we discovered a relatively new fifth wheel manufacturer by the name of Alliance RV, which showed some promise in the areas of RV build quality.
 Based in Elkhart, Indiana, this brand was formed by pulling top talent from existing manufacturers to spin up their own company, complete with brand new manufacturing lines.
-They have succeeded in turning some heads in the industry by sustaining their original value proposition: (1) Maintain transparency and contact with customers, and (2) produce coach, warranted for full-time use, with the key features that customers have asked for.
+They have succeeded in turning some heads in the industry by sustaining their original value proposition: (1) Maintain transparency and contact with customers, and (2) produce a coach that is warranted for full-time use, with the key features that customers have asked for.

 Incidentally, they didn’t ask me what I wanted (I guess I wasn’t part of their focus group!) but this coach checked all the right livability boxes for my wife and me.
 In addition, I am pleasantly surprised by the access that customers have to the Alliance support resources: I’ve been able to obtain a wiring diagram of the 12v system, for example, as well as answers to miscellaneous questions like, “what’s inside that wall?” or “where does the solar prep wire go?”.

 Previously, our search came up with one or more compromises: The coach was either too heavy or too long, the shower was too small, the bedroom wasn’t tall enough, there wasn’t enough room around the king-sized bed, not enough storage, or the seating arrangements in the living area just didn’t work well.
-At 34’ 11” long, the Alliance Paradigm 310RL solves those problems in ways that we appreciate: 35 feet happens to be a natural break-point in many of the site length restrictions we have encountered, for example, and at 6’ 4” tall I don’t have to poke my head into a skylight or ceiling fan in order to take a shower!
+At 34’ 11” long (pin to bumper), the Alliance Paradigm 310RL solves those problems in ways that we appreciate: 35 feet happens to be a natural break-point in many of the site length restrictions we have encountered, for example.

 One of the things I appreciate about the folks at Alliance is they include very detailed weight measurements with every trailer .
 Of course, many other mfgs publish actual weights for the axles and the pin, but rarely do you see side-to-side weights, which is very revealing!
 I have provided a photograph of the build sheet for my trailer, below: Notice that the Left side of the trailer is about 700 lbs. heavier than the right side.
 Awesome job, Alliance for the transparency!